giovannicandido/angular-http-interceptor/README.md

 ![Build Status](https://travis-ci.org/atende/angular-http-interceptor.svg?branch=master)

-A Single point of extension for Http Interceptors in angular 2 projects
+A Single point of extension for Http Interceptors in angular 2 projects, that keeps compatibility with Angular Http class.

 The big advantage is that you can provide your Interceptors very easilly, and create standard interceptors for other projects.

-I plan to add a LoadingBarInterceptor, a DialogInterceptor, and a SessionExpirationInterceptor.
+There are some interceptors build in, that will be moved to the project [https://github.com/atende/angular-spa](https://github.com/atende/angular-spa).
-All of then optional, you can write your own.
+This interceptors are disable by default.

-**Note**: The Http request will only execute after all observables in the before interceptors execute.
+**Note**: The Http requests will only execute after __all observables__ in the before interceptors execute.
 That is a requirement to do things like security token refresh

 This library is used by [https://github.com/atende/angular-spa](https://github.com/atende/angular-spa) which provides other goodies